-US Marine Corps (USMC) Weight Standards (2017)
+US Marine Corps Weight Standards

-The Marine Corps' weight and body fat standards are health and performance based, and not based on appearance.
+The Marine Corps' weight and body fat standards are health and performance-based, and not based on appearance.
 Marines are considered not within these standards when their body weight and body fat exceed the maximum limits.

 Each Marine is weighed at least semi-annually (annually for Reserves), and each Marine's weight is compared to the below chart.

-How Height and Weight Are Measured
+How the Marine Corps Measures Height and Weight

 Shoulders are back and arms hang relaxed at the sides.
 Height is measured to the nearest inch.
 For example, if the Marine's height is measured as 5 feet and 8¾ inches, then the height is rounded to 5 feet 9 inches.

-Body Composition Program
+Body Composition Program in the Marine Corps

 Marine Corps Weight Standards Charts